 During the First World War the company built some of the Robinson ROD locomotives which became the LNER O4 class.

-In 1937 Robert Stephenson and Company was formed when Robert Stephenson and Company, which was based in Darlington, took over the locomotive building department of Hawthorn Leslie and Company, based in Newcastle upon Tyne.
+In 1937 Robert Stephenson and Hawthorn was formed when Robert Stephenson and Company, which was based in Darlington, took over the locomotive building department of Hawthorn Leslie and Company, based in Newcastle upon Tyne.
 At the time Robert Stephenson and Company had built 4,155 engines and Hawthorn Leslie and Company a further 2,783 making a total of 6,938.
 Robert Stephenson and Company (RSH) thus began with number 6938 for the locomotives produced by the combined organisation.

 During the Second World War the plant was fully occupied building 0-4-0 and 0-6-0 saddle tanks for industrial use.